Green aid test for U.N. climate summit as poor seek $15 bln

 Meena Rahman, of the Third World Network development group, said countries including the United States, France, Britain, Italy, Sweden, Switzerland, Finland, the Netherlands and Denmark indicated at a GCF meeting last week that they will make pledges this year, but not necessarily at Ban's summit.

-The main group of developing nations wants promises of $15 billion for the GCF in 2014.
-Peru, due to host a U.N. climate conference in December, favours a lower goal of $10 billion and says some developing nations may contribute.
+Developing nations want promises of $15 billion for the GCF in 2014.
+Peru, due to host a U.N. climate conference in December, has set a less ambitious target of $10 billion.

-"We are talking to members of the Pacific Alliance (Chile, Colombia, Mexico and Peru) about putting money into the GCF,"

 Aid charity Oxfam said that indicative shares, if developed nations were to give $15 billion, include $4.8 billion for the United States, $6 billion for the European Union, $2.3 billion for Japan and $600 million for Canada.